PyroCMS-Addons/mailchimp-module/README.md

  4. Once you have connected your API key, run this command: `php artisan mailchimp:sync`

-## Plugin Usage
+### Plugin

-The plugin is very powerful however for the minimalist usage, use the below
+Mailchimp comes with a `Plugin` that is very easy to use and integrate into your themes.

 ### Subscribe Form
 ```